-To assist consumers who have an identified vulnerability and a dependency on connection to a fixed line telecommunications service.
+To assist consumers who have an identified vulnerability and a dependency on connection to Fixed Line Telecommunication Services.

 What it is

-The purpose of the Vulnerable End User Working Party (working party) is to develop an industry code of practice for service providers and network operators dealing with customers who have identified themselves as vulnerable, and to ensure that such Customers would not be unduly placed at risk through the provisioning process or subsequent failure of fixed line telecommunications services.
+The purpose of the Vulnerable End User Working Party is to develop an industry code of practice for service providers and network operators dealing with customers who have identified themselves as vulnerable, and to ensure that such customers would not be unduly placed at risk through the provisioning process or subsequent failure of their Fixed Line Telecommunication Services.

 - A Code describing an industry agreed definition of a Vulnerable End User to which a customer can self-identify with their service provider.
 The Code will set out consistent industry processes on a transaction level that allows for prioritisation of installation, fault reporting and onsite response times where appropriate, to support customers who have identified themselves as a Vulnerable End User.